Potato and Sausage Quiche

-- Rosemary provides an herbal "kick"; if you don't like the flavor of rosemary you can omit it.
+- Rosemary provides an herbal "kick."
+If you don't like the flavor of rosemary, you can omit it.

 - Yukon gold potatoes are the best choice for this dish; they hold their shape rather than collapsing into a mushy mess.

-- Starting the baking in the upper third of the oven insures that the quiche will cook thoroughly; moving to the bottom third of the oven in the final minutes puts the heat on the bottom crust.
+- Starting the baking in the upper third of the oven ensures that the quiche will cook thoroughly; moving to the bottom third of the oven in the final minutes puts the heat on the bottom crust.